OUIsolutions/TreinAI/docs/build_toolchain.md

 - release/AiRagTemplate.out
 - release/AiRagTemplate.rpm

-all the builds functions,are located  in the [build functions](/build/build) part
+All the build functions are located in the [build functions](/build/build) part.

 ### LuaSilverChain
-[LuaSilverChain](https://github.com/OUIsolutions/LuaSilverChain) its a wrapper of the original [SilverChain](https://github.com/OUIsolutions/SilverChain) project, and [LuaSilverChain](https://github.com/OUIsolutions/LuaSilverChain) its used to organize the import order of the C codes,by making each type of file ,import others in a specific order, for example in the follwing tree:
+[LuaSilverChain](https://github.com/OUIsolutions/LuaSilverChain) is a wrapper of the original [SilverChain](https://github.com/OUIsolutions/SilverChain) project, and [LuaSilverChain](https://github.com/OUIsolutions/LuaSilverChain) is used to organize the import order of the C codes by making each type of file import others in a specific order, for example, in the following tree:
 ```txt
 src/
 ├── actions